-If the difference is substantial, then its fan speed will be set to high, automatically.
-On the contrary, if the difference is very little, then the fan speed is automatically set to low.
+If the difference is substantial, its fan speed will be set to high automatically.
+On the contrary, if the difference is very small, the fan speed is automatically set to low.

 The unit also comes with a defrost control, which automatically turns the compressor off while still running the fan in case frost build’s up on the evaporator coils.
-This is actually helpful in ensuring the proper functioning of the unit as well as prolonging its lifespan.
+This helps ensure the proper functioning of the unit as well as prolong its lifespan.

 Note that the fan speed can be set auto even on the manual mode while the desired humidity level is manually set.

 Kenmore is also fully equipped with the “Cycle Timer” Settings.
 This allows you to set the unit’s cycle to 12, 6, or 3 hours.
 For instance, if set for 6 hours, the dehumidifier will dehumidify for 6 hours and then cycle off for another 6 hours.